best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Information presented below a table may be missed and can be difficult to navigate to, especially if a table is very long and lots of scrolling is needed.
 If a user needs to access information in the notes to understand a table, putting them below the table may lead to your spreadsheet failing [success criterion 1.3.2 meaningful sequence](https://www.w3.org/TR/WCAG21/#meaningful-sequence).

 #### Titles of spreadsheets, worksheets and tables

+Titles and headings will affect data usability.
+If users cannot find or understand the data this limits their use and your spreadsheet may fail accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable) and [3.1 readable](https://www.w3.org/TR/WCAG21/#readable).
+It may also fail [success criterion 2.4.6 headings and labels](https://www.w3.org/TR/WCAG21/#headings-and-labels)

 Make sure you have a clear spreadsheet title including time period and geographical region.

 Use standard and consistent title formats.

 The title of a table should include:
 * a description of the data,
 * the geography it applies to
 * whether or not the data is seasonally adjusted
 Example: ‘Number and percentage of people aged 16 to 64 in each labour market activity group, UK, seasonally adjusted’

-It is best practice for a worksheet to only have one table.
+It is best practice to have one table per worksheet.
 This means the title of the worksheet should be the title of the table.

-In large spreadsheets where worksheets are numbered instead of named you should include the table number in the title.
-For example: ‘Table 1: Number of people in different age groups, UK, seasonally adjusted’.
+In large spreadsheets it is a good idea to number your tables, for example: ‘Table 1: Number of people in different age groups, UK, seasonally adjusted’.

 #### Where to place and how to tag titles
-The worksheet title should always be in Cell A1 and should be marked up as Headings 1 using the ‘Cell Styles’ tool on the ‘Home’ ribbon.
-This helps users of assistive technology navigate around the spreadsheet.
-It is best to simplify the default colour and border settings for text tagged as a heading.
-Make the text bold, change the colour to black and remove all cell borders.
+To meet [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) the worksheet title should be in Cell A1 and should be marked up as Headings 1 using the ‘Cell Styles’ tool on the ‘Home’ ribbon.
+This 'marks up' the heading and helps users of assistive technology navigate around the spreadsheet.
+It is best practice to modify the default colour and border settings for text tagged as a heading.

+##### Modify the default formatting for headings
+* Select the cell the heading text is in
+* Select 'Cell Styles' in the 'Styles' section of the 'Home' ribbon
+* Go to the headings style you want to modify (the title of a worksheet should be 'Headings 1')
+* Right click and select 'Modify'
+* Select 'Format'
+* Make sure you choose a sans serif font and at least size 12 (although for headings we would suggest going a bit larger)
+* Make sure you select the 'automatic' colour setting (see the section on 'Colour and formatting' for more information on why this is important)
+* We would also suggest you go to 'Borders' and select 'None' as underlined text can be hard to read for people with low vision or dyslexia

+Note: these instructions may differ for different versions of Excel

 ## Metadata worksheets